 After a long day asphalting he enjoyed nothing better than having a pint of the local brew in the Old Dolphin public house situated in Queensbury village.
 Although Queensbury was only a few miles away from his home it is positioned in the clouds 1000 feet above sea level.
 Percy, like all other motorists at that time relied at night upon the reflections of their headlights from the tramlines to see them safely home.
 The demise of the tram led to the eventual removal of the tramlines thus depriving the motorist of the night-time aid they had so relied upon.

 Shaw realised this night-time guide to traffic must somehow be re-instated.
 His encounter with a cat one densely foggy night proved his inspiration and catalyst.
 As he made his way home through the village of Queensbury to his home in Boothtown he had to descend down a twisting road.
 A sharp reflection in his headlights stirred his curiosity and caused him to bring his car to a standstill.
-On alighting from his vehicle he discovered that this reflection was the eyes of a cat but more importantly that he was travelling down the wrong side of the road, had he continued in a straight path he would have plummeted over the edge of this twisting road.
+On alighting from his vehicle he discovered that this reflection was the eyes of a cat but more importantly that he was traveling down the wrong side of the road, had he continued in a straight path he would have plummeted over the edge of this twisting road.

 He applied his spare time to resolving this issue of a night-time guide and after many trials and failures he eventually took out patents on his invention and on 15th March 1935 the company of Reflecting Roadstuds Ltd was incorporated with Percy Shaw as Managing Director.